quicwg/base-drafts/draft-ietf-quic-transport.md

 level and can only be acknowledged in Handshake packets.

 This enforces cryptographic separation between the data sent in the different packet sequence number spaces.
-Each packet number space starts at packet number
-1. Subsequent packets sent in the same packet number space MUST increase the packet number by at least one.
+Packet numbers in each space start at packet number 0.
+Subsequent packets sent in the same packet number space MUST increase the packet number by at least one.

 0-RTT and 1-RTT data exist in the same packet number space to make loss recovery algorithms easier to implement between the two packet types.